 St Mary’s is an International School, accredited by the British Council.
 This gives us opportunities to forge links with schools and organisations around the world.
 From exchange visits to our partner school in Holland, our International Week, and talks and workshops by representatives of international and cultural groups, St Mary’s girls are introduced to the global community and encouraged to become fully involved.

-We are also keen to foster a respect for the environment and there are numerous initiatives throughout the school aimed at improving sustainability and encouraging pupils to be eco-friendly.
-Our own school campus is as efficient as possible, with water recycling and collection boxes for everything from pens to jewellery.
+We are also keen to foster a respect for the environment.
+There are numerous initiatives throughout the school aimed at improving sustainability and encouraging pupils to be eco-friendly.
+Our own school campus is as efficient as possible.
+We have water recycling and collection boxes for everything from pens to jewellery.

 All Senior School pupils take on a pastoral role as ‘Buddy’ to a girl in the year below, helping her to settle into the school and offering support during her time at St Mary’s.
 In this way ‘Buddy Families’ are formed and there are fun social events for Buddies throughout the year.
 Selected girls in Year 11 are trained as ‘Listeners’, peer mentors who lend an ear to pupils with minor problems to discuss.

 St Mary’s has recently been awarded Anti-bullying Ambassador Status from The Diana Award.
 The programme’s trainers work with students aged 11-15 to change the attitude surrounding bullying and has a strong peer-to-peer focus, with trainers giving young people the skills and confidence to become Anti-Bullying Ambassadors within their schools.